Burradon, Tyne and Wear

-Burradon is a village in Tyne and Wear, England, to the north of Newcastle upon Tyne.
+Burradon is a village in the North Tyneside district, in the county of Tyne and Wear, England, to the north of Newcastle upon Tyne.
 It is adjacent to Camperdown and the two villages are closely linked.
 Camperdown was once known as Hazlerigge.
+Until 1974 it was in Northumberland.

 History

 Burradon has been occupied since the 5th or 6th century B.C.
 In 1317 John de Weetslade (Camperdown) joined a rebellion against the King.
 The rebellion failed and John was stripped of his land, which was granted to William de Heslerigge.

 Between 1820-1828 a small coal pit was sunk and marked the beginnings of the community, as it is known today.
 From 1829–1858 the centre and culture of village life moved from the old medieval settlement surrounding the farm to the ever expanding colliery village of Camperdown.
 In 1860 a mining disaster made the community famous countrywide.
 From 1895-1914 living conditions gradually improved and the mining families took control over their own affairs with the building of a Co-op store and working men's social club.

 In March 1921 the Victoria Picture House was opened, it was eventually closed in 1958.
 The Welfare Hall was opened on 30 December 1939.